wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 First, what is a mentor?
 (May ask someone.)

 I look up the word mentor in my dictionary.
 To my surprise, Mentor was the name of a character in Greek mythology.
-Ulysses left his son, Telemachus under the tutelage of his old friend Mentor.
+Ulysses left his son to his old friend whose name is Mentor.
 Mentor was a wise and trusted adviser.

 Nowadays mentor is defined as someone who guides another to greater success.
 A teacher is an example of a mentor.
 This means we all had a mentor in our life because we